vkg23/Isilon-extended-network/README.md

 Provides an extended view of 'isi network interface list' output. - Making Your Checks Easier !
 Adds + 'Ping Status ResponseTime/loss' , 'SMB Share Access Check' , 'Display the right Pool for the IP' ( which is Buggy in isi )
 ```
-Its well known that, 'isi network interface list ' is  buggy in its display - the IP Coloumn and Corresponding 'poolname' .
+Its well known that, 'isi network interface list ' is  buggy in its representation - the IP Coloumn and Corresponding 'poolname' .
+Aim of this tool is to have a One Window Check for an entire Isilon NAS cluster from a network point of view.
-This tool along with other healthchecks, will also find the right Poolname against each IP's .
+This tool along with other healthchecks (ping,RTLoss, SMBShareChecks ), will also get rid of the Bug.
+To maintain transperency to the user, all representation at maintained inline with a raw command output.

 ## Getting Started